Contemplating purchasing a new home in Winston-Salem? John-Mark Mitchell's Realty Group can help.

-So they know exactly what to expect, I will furnish buyers with a road map of the entire deal.
+So they understand exactly what to expect, I like to furnish buyers with an overview of the whole deal.

-Here are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-You'll most likely want to create an outline of items you want to have, get a feel for what school districts and neighborhoods you want to live in, and start planning your budget.
+When you begin your search, you'll want to put together a check list of must-have features, get a feel for what school districts you want to live in, and begin planning your budget.

-Keeping your mortgage payment less than a third of your monthly income is a good rule to go by.
+Keeping your mortgage payment less than or close to 30 percent of your monthly income is a good rule of thumb to follow.

 This is where I can help.